-And this is a clear thing also: that albeit men may speak of diverse churches-as of a church of good men, a church of evil men, a church of both, a church of elects into Baptism, a church of eternal elects, a church of repentants, a church of impenitents, a church of those that stand for the while in the state of grace, a church of those that are predestinated unto eternal glory-yet by how many manner of means soever a man may use that word "church," 5 plain it is that the church which is the very church of Christ here in 5 earth is, for all that, but one church, though the same have (as indeed it hath) many particular parts, whereof, for the convenience and agreement with the whole church, every one company is called a church.
-But the whole very church, which is therefore called the 10 Catholic church (that is to wit, the universal church)-this can be but 10 one.
-Finally, it appeareth plainly also that the cause for which they and we both seek out the very church is because we might attain thereby the surety of the very truth in doctrine, be it only by the 15 true understanding of the Scripture or by the Scripture and other 15 revelations beside.
-Now, these things thus between them and us agreed (as I think they needs must, and in effect they do, consent and agree with us), let us go farther and consider the point that standeth between us in 20 variance, which is in effect but whether the very church of Christ, 20 that we both seek for, be this common-known Catholic church of ours, or some unknown church of theirs.
+And this is a clear thing also: that albeit men may speak of diverse churches-as of a church of good men, a church of evil men, a church of both, a church of elects into Baptism, a church of eternal elects, a church of repentants, a church of impenitents, a church of those that stand for the while in the state of grace, a church of those that are predestinated unto eternal glory-yet by how many manner of means soever a man may use that word "church," plain it is that the church which is the very church of Christ here in earth is, for all that, but one church, though the same have (as indeed it hath) many particular parts, whereof, for the convenience and agreement with the whole church, every one company is called a church.
+But the whole very church, which is therefore called the Catholic church (that is to wit, the universal church)-this can be but one.

+Finally, it appeareth plainly also that the cause for which they and we both seek out the very church is because we might attain thereby the surety of the very truth in doctrine, be it only by the true understanding of the Scripture or by the Scripture and other revelations beside.

+Now, these things thus between them and us agreed (as I think they needs must, and in effect they do, consent and agree with us), let us go farther and consider the point that standeth between us in variance, which is in effect but whether the very church of Christ, that we both seek for, be this common-known Catholic church of ours, or some unknown church of theirs.

 In which thing I will show you, first, that it must needs be a known church and none unknown.
-Which one point proved alone, quite 25 overthroweth all them.
-23 Secondly I will prove you that the very church is this known Catholic church of ours.
-Thirdly will I show you that if it be an unknown church, yet is it a part of this known church, and none unknown church of any 30 of all theirs.
-50 Fourthly will I show you by what marks and tokens, part of their own devising, part others beside, that every man may plainly perceive and see that the very church of Christ here in earth neither is nor can be no manner church of theirs, nor, finally, none other 35 but this common-known Catholic church which all they refuse.
-55 Let us go now to the first point, that is to prove you that the very church of Christ in earth is and must needs be a known church, ender of enderin outer is and most needs be a known enderin, and no church unknown.
+Which one point proved alone, quite overthroweth all them.

+Secondly I will prove you that the very church is this known Catholic church of ours.

+Thirdly will I show you that if it be an unknown church, yet is it a part of this known church, and none unknown church of any of all theirs.

+Fourthly will I show you by what marks and tokens, part of their own devising, part others beside, that every man may plainly perceive and see that the very church of Christ here in earth neither is nor can be no manner church of theirs, nor, finally, none other but this common-known Catholic church which all they refuse.

+Let us go now to the first point, that is to prove you that the very church of Christ in earth is and must needs be a known church, and no church unknown.